Bai-Zane/radarODE-MTL/README.md

 2. radarODE-MTL
 3. Introduction of popular MTL optimization stratigies

+Our recent work [CFT-RFcardi](https://github.com/ZYY0844/CFT-RFcardi) employed an easy-to-use framework with a pre-processed dataset.
+We suggest that you have a look at our new work for a quick implementation and validation.

-:partying_face: Any problem please send them in Issues or Email [:email:](yuanyuan.zhang16@student.xjtlu.edu.cn).
+:partying_face: Any problem please send them in Issues or Email [:email:](yz52357@uga.edu).

 ## Intuitive Explanation and Introduction
 Radar-based vital sign monitoring has been invested in for decades, and the community always pursues capturing more fine-grained cardiac signals with better noise robustness (especially for body movement or moving subjects).